ccbogel/QualCoder/README.md

 Install the Python dependencies using `pip`:

-`pip install pyqt5, lxml, pillow, six`
+`pip install pyqt5 lxml pillow six`

-Launch QualCoder with `python qualcoder.py`
+There is no desktop icon launch right now for QualCoder.
+Open a new Terminal window in the directory and launch with `python qualcoder.py`.

 ## Dependencies
 Required